johnmholmes/Node-1-Peel-nano-1/README.md

 I also use 5 infra-red sensors for spot detection

 I may add 2 uncouplers to the section using servos these can be added to the sketch very easily if I go ahead with this idea.

+# Node 2 is for the Docks turnout and again controls 1 Servo and 3 2 aspect signals and 3 infra read sensors not 5 in this case.